Discover more from Stoic Observations

 I've been listening to the contemporary noise associated with caring for the Earth.
 What people don't realize is that the planet doesn't give a shit.

 It's because I am an ant-human, that I recognize my communal self, and am probably more self-conscious than most people that I don't mind sharing.
 So it makes no difference to me that I tell you it was in the book Ravelstein that the simple truth became clear to me.
 Only a fool goes away to the woods.
 A fool or a bad man.
 The rest of us prefer each other's company.
 That doesn't mean that we know how to appreciate or respect each other.
 That's the fundamental lesson we prove that we have not learned when we start caring about the Earth.
 I don't mind telling you that I'm not the originator of this idea.
 It was passed along to me in the best way possible - I found it in my attempt to become a better human being.
 And in hopes that you might be too, I'm passing it along to you.
 Free.
-Of course.

 You are a reader.
 I am a writer.
 We both need each other.
 Even moreso, I am a blogger.
 A live writer.
 I'm not boxed and packaged or storable for a rainy day.
 This is why we, you and I, are particularly civilized.
 I thought I should remind you.